The Map Your Neighborhood (MYN) program will help you to:

 - The following steps will get you on your way to neighborhood preparedness:

 - Review the MYN Meeting Guide (link opens a PDF).
 A quick review will increase your comfort level with the idea of organizing your neighbors and explain, step-by-step, the 9-step program.
 Additional helpful documents here.

 - Visit the Bainbridge Public Library to check out the MYN training DVD.
 It’s a short 20-minute video on how to conduct your own MYN party.

 - Or, view the Washington Emergency Management Program’s videos on hosting your Map Your Neighborhood event.

-- Contact the Bainbridge Island Fire Department to request copies of the MYN booklets, flyers and other materials needed for your neighborhood gathering.
+- Contact the Emergency Coordinator Anne LeSage to request copies of the MYN booklets, flyers and other materials needed for your neighborhood gathering.
 If you live in a larger neighborhood, consider limiting the meeting to less than 20 homes.

 - Host your MYN meeting.
 The MYN meeting is designed to bring together neighbors to discuss plans for taking care of themselves during a disaster when emergency responders may not be able to help them.
 During this time, neighbors can share information about resources they can utilize together to care for their neighborhood.
 Encourage the other nearby homes/streets to conduct their own MYN meeting after you’ve had success with your immediate neighbors.
 A neighborhood’s resources can be shared with other neighborhoods to help in the recovery effort.